harmonydata/hackathon/accessibility-evaluation.md

 Ensure form elements have associated labels.
 Check for clear instructions and error messages, and suggestions for correction are provided.
 - Compliance: Fail
 - Severity: High
 - Comment: The tool allows for more than 2 studies to be added, but no error messages provided.
-Consider
+Consider indicating this on the pages or relevant sections, and errors in red text.

 ### Robust
 #### 5.1 Compatible